 This is not so!
 Pursuant to the law, the limit is the maximum amount that can be paid by NDIF to a bank client.
-That includes the principal amount paid to a current account, fixed-term deposits, any bank papers purchased (see Section 7), as well as any interest accrued thereon up until the date preceding the compensation start date.
+That includes the principal amount paid to a current account, fixed-term deposits, and other deposits (see Section 7), as well as any interest accrued thereon up until the date preceding the compensation start date.